Quantitative approximation results for complex-valued neural networks: Introduction

-Alas, using such ``intrinsically real-valued'' activation functions forfeits the main benefits of using complex-valued networks, namely increased expressivity and a faithful handling of phase and magnitude information.
-Therefore, the two most prominent complex-valued activation functions appearing in the literature (see \cite{TrabelsiDeepComplexNetworks,LustigComplexNNForMRI}) are the \emph{modReLU} (see \Cref{eq:ModReLUDefinition}) and the \emph{complex cardioid}, given by $\sigma(z) = \frac{z}{2} \bigl(1 + \frac{\Re z}{|z|}\bigr)$; both of which are not of the form $\rho(\Re(z))$ for a real activation function $\rho$.
+However, using such ``intrinsically real-valued'' activation functions forfeits the main benefits of using complex-valued networks, namely increased expressivity and a faithful handling of phase and magnitude information.
+Therefore, the two most prominent complex-valued activation functions appearing in the literature (see \cite{BengioUnitaryEvolutionRNN,TrabelsiDeepComplexNetworks,LustigComplexNNForMRI}) are the \emph{modReLU} (see \Cref{eq:ModReLUDefinition}) and the \emph{complex cardioid} (given by $\sigma(z) = \frac{z}{2} \cdot \bigl(1 + \frac{\Re z}{|z|}\bigr)$), neither of which is of the form $\rho(\Re(z))$ for a real activation function $\rho$.

-In the present work, we focus on the modReLU, since it satisfies the natural \emph{phase homogeneity property} $\sigma(e^{i \theta} z) = e^{i \theta} \sigma(z)$.
+In the present work, we focus on the modReLU activation function because it satisfies the natural \emph{phase homogeneity property} $\sigma(e^{i \theta} z) = e^{i \theta} \sigma(z)$.
 Investigating the complex cardioid---and other complex-valued activation functions--- is an interesting topic for future work.

-\paragraph{Role of the network depth}
+{} \paragraph{Role of the network depth}

 Deep networks greatly outperform their shallow counterparts in applications \cite{LeCunDeepLearningNature}; therefore, much research has been devoted to rigorously quantify the influence of the network depth on the expressivity of (real-valued) neural networks.
 The precise findings depend on the activation function: While for \emph{smooth} activation functions, already \emph{shallow} networks with $\CalO(\eps^{-d/n})$ weights and neurons can uniformly approximate functions ${f \in C^n([0,1]^d)}$ up to error $\eps$ (see \cite{MhaskarSmoothActivationOptimalRate}), this is not true for ReLU networks.
 To achieve the same approximation rate, ReLU networks need at least $\CalO(1 + \frac{n}{d})$ layers \cite{PetersenOptimalApproximation,SafranShamirICMLPaper,SafranShamirArxivPaper}.
 The proofs of these bounds crucially use that the ReLU is piecewise linear.
 Since this is not true of the modReLU, these arguments do not apply here.
-In fact, the result from \cite{PetersenOptimalApproximation,SafranShamirICMLPaper,SafranShamirArxivPaper} that no non-linear $C^3$ function can be approximated with error smaller than $\CalO(W^{-2 L})$ by ReLU networks of depth $L$ with $W$ weights does not hold for the modReLU, since the modReLU itself is a smooth, non-linear function when restricted to any set $\Omega$ compactly contained in $\CC \setminus \{ 0 \}$.